StockNews.com Begins Coverage on GigaMedia (NASDAQ:GIGM)

-StockNews.com began coverage on shares of GigaMedia (NASDAQ:GIGM – Free Report) in a report published on Saturday morning.
+StockNews.com assumed coverage on shares of GigaMedia (NASDAQ:GIGM – Free Report) in a report published on Sunday morning.
 The firm issued a sell rating on the technology company’s stock.

-GigaMedia (NASDAQ:GIGM – Get Free Report) last issued its quarterly earnings data on Monday, July 31st.
-The technology company reported ($0.05) earnings per share for the quarter.
-GigaMedia had a negative return on equity of 3.52% and a negative net margin of 33.90%.
-The firm had revenue of $1.03 million during the quarter.
+GigaMedia (NASDAQ:GIGM – Get Free Report) last posted its earnings results on Monday, July 31st.
+The technology company reported ($0.05) earnings per share (EPS) for the quarter.
+GigaMedia had a negative net margin of 33.90% and a negative return on equity of 3.52%.
+The company had revenue of $1.03 million during the quarter.

 Hedge Funds Weigh In On GigaMedia